 On September 6, 2008, FHFA was appointed our conservator by the FHFA director.
-See "Fannie Mae-Regulation and Conservatorship" in this Prospectus.
+See "Fannie Mae - Regulation and Conservatorship" in this Prospectus.
 If FHFA were to be appointed as receiver for us, the receiver would have the right to transfer or sell any asset or liability of ours, without any approval, assignment or consent.
-If the receiver were to transfer our obligations under the Debt Agreement to another party, holders of the Notes would be exposed to the credit risk of that party.
+If the receiver were to transfer our obligations under the Debt Agreement, to be dated as of the Closing Date among Fannie Mae and the Holders of the Notes (the "Debt Agreement"), to another party, holders of the Notes would be exposed to the credit risk of that party.